f/atom-term2/README.md

 # Atom Term 2

-You can run shell sessions within Atom Editor using Term 2 package.
-You can run **Vim, Emacs, Htop, etc.** in your Atom.
+Run shell sessions within Atom Editor using `term2` package.
+Run **Vim, Emacs, Htop, etc.** in Atom.
 It's based on `pty.js` as shell spawner, and `term.js` as xterm, with the power of Atom Package environment.

-It's a fork and rebuilt version of "[Term][1]" package.
+_It's a fork and rebuilt version of "[Term](http://atom.io/packages/term)" package._

 ## What about this fork ?!

-This fork just adds a 'ShellOverride' configuration option which allows to override the shell Term2 is using (your default shell).
+This fork adds a 'ShellOverride' configuration option which allows to override the shell Term2 is using (your default shell).

-If your default shell is zsh you see that it's not yet fully compatible with Term2 (scrolling do not work): setting ShellOverride to i.e. 'bash' let you use Term2 with another (working) shell without messing up with your default shell configuration.
+If your default shell is zsh you see that it's not yet fully compatible with Term2 (scrolling might not work): setting ShellOverride to i.e. 'bash' let you use Term2 with another (working) shell without messing up with your default shell configuration.

-Thats all :)
+The fork was focused on this option in the first place but evolved a lot since.

-To install **Term2** easily into your Atom;
+To install **Term2** easily into your Atom:

 ```console
 $ apm install term2